tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 The goal of bilingual dictionaries is to provide you a rough tool to help you get by until you switch to monolingual dictionaries.
 On this stage JMdict is going to be enough for most people.
-If you want to explore other available dicionaries, see the recommendations below.
+If you want to explore other available dictionaries, see the recommendations below.

 I recommend you get the following dictionaries.